Common Prejudices Regarding Wet Scrubbers: Are They Holding Industry Back?

 • Dry sorbent injection systems

-Scrubbers are a highly efficient and reliable means of removing SO₂ as well as particulate matter, hydrochloric acid, and other air toxins.
-Scrubbers have been already used for 25 years, but some people may be unaware of the improvements that 25 years of continuous refinements have brought.
-In just the past few years numerous technical enhancements to scrubbers have occurred in such areas as reliability, cost, waste prevention, and energy consumption.
+Scrubbers are a highly efficient and reliable means of removing SO₂, particulate matter, hydrochloric acid, and other air toxins.
+Scrubbers have been utilized for 25 years, yet some individuals might not be aware of the advancements that a quarter-century of ongoing enhancements has produced.
+In the past few years numerous technical enhancements to scrubbers have occurred in such areas as reliability, cost, waste prevention, and energy consumption.
 The fact is the air pollution control business is highly competitive, so it is aggressive and cost-conscious.
-In addition, research and development, demonstration and full-scale testing are ongoing.
+Moreover, research and development, as well as demonstrations and comprehensive testing, are currently in progress.

 There is a common prejudice that scrubbers are unreliable.
-In point of fact, early scrubber systems did have problems and some were fairly unreliable.
-However, recent experience at individual utilities confirms that wet scrubbers now are very reliable, with availability over 99 percent in many cases, and often close to 100 percent.
-In addition to this, there is an opinion that scrubbers do not achieve high enough SO₂ removal efficiency, but actually, scrubbers are very efficient air pollution control devices and can remove greater than 95 percent of the SO₂ from power plant stack emissions.
-In fact, SO₂ removal efficiencies often are as high as 98 percent to 99 percent.
+Early scrubber systems used to have certain issues and some of them were fairly unreliable.
+However, recent experience at individual utilities confirms that wet scrubbers now are very reliable, with availability over 99% in many cases, often close to 100 percent.
+Some believe that scrubbers don’t reach sufficient SO₂ removal effectiveness, but in reality scrubbers are very efficient air pollution control devices and can remove more than 95% of the SO₂ from power plant stack emissions.
+SO₂ removal efficiencies often are as high as 98% to 99%.

 Additionally, there is an entrenched misconception that scrubber systems cost too much.
-Nowadays, however, technological advances, increased experience, and flexible regulations have contributed to significant declines in the capital and operating costs of scrubbers relative to historic values.
-Furthermore, modern financing schemes have been devised which reduce or eliminate the capital costs borne by the utility.
+Technological advances, increased experience, and flexible regulations have contributed to significant declines in the capital and operating costs of scrubbers relative to historic values.
+Modern funding models have been created that lessen or remove the capital expenses incurred by the utility.financing schemes have been devised which reduce or eliminate the capital costs borne by the utility.

-Wet scrubbers are an effective air pollution control devices.
-To effectively work, many variables are considered when designing.
-Most commonly, a wet scrubber consists of a vessel, ductwork, fan, mist eliminator, pumps, and the liquid treatment.
+Wet scrubbers are effective air pollution control devices.
+Numerous factors are taken into account during design to ensure efficient functioning of the scrubbing system.
+Most commonly, a wet scrubber consists of a vessel, ductwork, fan, mist eliminator, pumps, and liquid treatment.

 Redwood technology is a fast-growing vendor of wet air scrubbers.
 The multi-vortex scrubber can remove gas emissions, dust, vapors, and other pollutants from a gas stream.
 It is an innovative technology created to save water that makes it more cost-efficient and differs from other types of scrubbers.
 If you have any questions or would like to purchase a multi-vortex wet air scrubber, please contact us at info@rdwd.tech